Virginia Tech® home

 MOVE-IN DAY PARKING

-At the end of your timeslot, if you absolutely have to stay on campus, you must move your vehicle to one of the Long-Term Parking locations indicated on the move-in map.
+At the end of your timeslot, if you absolutely have to stay on campus, you must move your vehicle to the Long-Term Parking locations indicated on your parking permit.

 Please note that you are not permitted to park in service or handicapped parking spaces, on grassy areas, or on the sidewalks.